dask/dask-jobqueue/docs/source/develop.rst

    cd ci/slurm
-   cp ../environment.yml environment.yml #The Dockerfile needs the reference Conda environment file in its context to build docker-compose build
+   cp ../environment.yml environment.yml #The Dockerfile needs the reference Conda environment file in its context to build docker compose build

 You might want to stop your dockerized cluster and refresh the build if you have done this previously::

-   docker-compose down
+   docker compose down
-   docker-compose build --no-cache
+   docker compose build --no-cache

 Update Docker images for CI tests
 ---------------------------------